nevatia/TATKAL/README.md

 8. Select your desired **payment option** and complete the payment quickly.
 9. The program will wait for **3 minutes** and then exit.

+## EXE
+Also included EXE folder which contains executable file.
+No need to install python or other libraries.
+You only need windows with chrome.
+Update login and passengers file and run exe.

 ## Disclaimer
 This script is intended for educational purposes only.
 Use at your own risk.
 We are not responsible for any misuse or violations of IRCTC's terms and conditions.